tonethar/IGME-230-Fall-2018/projects/project-4.md

 - `querySelector()` and `querySelectorAll()` for DOM traversal (DO NOT use the older methods)
 - Utilize at least one ES6 `class` of your own creation
 - D.R.Y. - Don't Repeat Yourself.
 Repeated blocks of nearly identical code should be factored out and placed in a separate function.
 - Separation of Concerns.
-Similar to how the *Circle Blast!
-HW* was structured, have a separate .js file for your classes, utility functions, and main code.
+Similar to how the *Circle Blast!* HW was structured, have a separate .js file for your classes, utility functions, and main code.
 If you have more than 3 CSS rules, then put them in an external stylesheet.
 - Variable and function names must begin with a lowercase letter.
 - Well-commented code.
 Each and every function gets a comment indicating what it does.
 - Delete or comment out your `console.log()` calls.

 ## Milestones
-- By the April 16th @ 11:59PM you will have updated your site from Project 1 to include a more accurate proposal of this game project.
+- Proposal: Update your site from Project 1 to reflect what you are building for this project - see mycourses dropbox for the due date
+- Checkpoint: create a working draft of the project - see mycourses dropbox for the due date
-- Final project deliverable is due during our scheduled final exam.
-There is no dropbox for this; update your site and make sure the working game/app is running on it.
-If you are working in a team, both team members need to update their sites.
+- Final project deliverable is due during our scheduled finals week meeting - see mycourses dropbox for the due date and submission instructions
 - At our scheduled final exam time, we will have a show and tell of your projects (see below).

 ## Documentation
-- Update the documentation on your Project 1 to include your process for this project, cite any sources, tell me where to find anything special you want me to see, and also explain how you met the requirements.
-Remember, this documentation is a **web page** linked on the project site, not a text file or some other format.
+- Update the documentation on your Project 1 site to include your process for this project, cite any sources, tell me where to find anything special you want me to see, and also explain how you met the requirements.
+This documentation can be also be submitted as a separate document.
 - If you worked in a pair, explain what each team member did.
 Remember, everyone is responsible for contributing throughout the project, not just to one aspect.

 ## Presentation